-Depending on local wireless traffic and interference, switching the wireless channel of your network can improve performance and reliability.
-The default channel the Router is shipped with is channel 11.
-You may choose from several other channels depending on your region (see the section titled "Changing the Wireless Channel" on page 43 for instructions on how to choose other channels).
+Changing the wireless channel-Depending on local wireless traffic and interference, switching the wireless channel of your network can improve performance and reliability.
+The default channel the Router is shipped with is channel 11; you may choose from several other channels depending on your region.
+See the section on page 41 entitled "Changing the Wireless Channel" for instructions on how to choose other channels.